 - Year 5/6 long term curriculum map

 For detailed plans, please click below.

 For more information about individual subjects, including our approach to each subject, please click below:

 - Physical Education

-We also provide a daily act of collective worship and teach religious education.
+We also provide a daily act of collective worship.

 To find out more about the curriculum and how we teach it, please contact your child’s class teacher or the office staff.